 Shall we, perhaps, stop cancelling people (thereby exacerbating self-censorship) for a fear of an increase in hate crimes?
 True, people may commit acts of violence that can be traced explicitly to something they read on social media, but the reality is that just about anything has the potential to incite violence.
 (Do Richard Dawkins's attacks on Islam pose a "threat of persecution and violence" for Muslim people, as KPFA said back in 2017?
 Is Richard Dawkins another stochastic terrorist?)

 The best we can do is have faith in the free marketplace of ideas, let go of the wheel and trust that good ideas will defeat bad ones.

-Mick McGrath is one of the founding editors of Healthy Opposition.
+Mick McGrath is one of the founding editors of Heyoka.
 He has an MFA from the University of Tennessee.
 His writing has appeared in O:JA&L, Terror House Magazine, The Thieving Magpie, and elsewhere.

 Copyright © 2023 Heyoka.
 All rights reserved.